The Foods of Europe: Part 1, Munich

 When travelling around Europe you are greeted by the sheer amount of specialities and delicacies that make you question how these fascinating recipes came to be.
 The history behind the many dishes stems from the roots of the previous generations; the techniques are passed down to preserve the traditions and original flavours of every dish that they make.

-My first destination was Munich, an easy two hour flight (return) away from London Heathrow at an average cost of around £100 depending on how advanced you book the flights.
+My first destination was Munich, an easy two-hour flight (return) away from London Heathrow at an average cost of around £100 depending on how advanced you book the flights.
 The availability is plentiful as there at least four flights going daily with the German airline Lufthansa.
 The flight is usual by the normal standards and since it is a short flight there is no entertainment system on board or food.
-However they do provide you with a fully filled advertised magazine that makes you wanting to spend more money before even reaching your destination.
+However, they do provide you with a fully filled advertised magazine that makes you want to spend more money before even reaching your destination.

 The first type of sausage that I am going to describe is the KNACKWURST; this was one of the most popular sausages that I found on the market and surprisingly it stood up to its popularity.
 It is made filled with pork and finely crushed garlic however the main feature was the skin of this sausage, every bite was satisfying to the ears and mouth as you would take crunch which provides this unique texture which enhances the flavours of the pork.